 GKS (Global Korea Scholarship) Program is a scholarship program that paid by the Government of the Republic of Korea for foreign nationals in the Republic of Korea and the Ministry of Education organized, responsible for the project implementation agency directly under the Ministry of Education National Institute for International Education.

-Applicants must hold a Bachelor’s or Master’s degree as of August 31, 2016.
+Applicants must hold a Bachelor’s or Master’s degree.
 Applicants with certified scores on their proficiency in Korean or in English might be given preference.
 Some examples include the following: – Proficiency in Korean: TOPIK (Test of Proficiency in Korean) – Proficiency in English: TOEFL, TOEIC, or IELTS Academic.

-Course Level: Scholarships are available for pursuing masters and PhD degree programs at Participating Universities in Korea.
+Course Level: Scholarships are available for pursuing undergraduate program at Participating Universities in Korea.

 Study Subject(s): Applicants must choose their field of study from the listed programs in the university information section provided by participating universities.

 Number of Awards: 170 persons (undergraduate course).